 Participants and staff are housed in dormitories, which fosters new friendships, support and fun.
 Dorms are simple and clean.
 You will need to bring your own blankets and sheets or sleeping bag, and pillows, and towels.
 There are shared bathrooms and hot showers in each dormitory, with privacy doors and curtains.
 A complete list of things to bring will be given to you in your registration packet.

 What type of food is available, and where is it served?

 Participants and staff eat together at communal meals.
 Food is freshly prepared on-site.
 It is simple, tasty, plentiful and nutritious.
 If you have special dietary considerations, let us know at the time of registration; every attempt will be made to accommodate your needs by the camp facility staff.

 How often are cancer retreat programs conducted, and how long have you been holding them?

 Cancer retreat programs are held twice a year, in the spring and fall.
 Our first cancer retreat program was held in May of 1994; since then, nearly 1,000 women have participated.

 My cancer treatment has cost our family so much.
 I really can’t afford the registration fee.

 FEES HAVE BEEN WAIVED FOR 2018.
-We ask that you pay a $100 placeholder fee as your commitment to attending.
 If you are having trouble paying the $100 fee, please call or email us to discuss.